-Associate Professor of Medicine in Oncology, Academic Institute
+Associate Professor of Medicine, Academic Institute

 Houston Methodist